 Know what details go into a strong credit application and how you can prepare.

 If you’re currently seeking credit for your business, you’re not alone.
-43% of firms applied for new financing in 2019.1 To give yourself a better chance of getting approved for financing, it’s important to develop a strong credit application.
+37% of businesses applied for a loan or line of credit in past 12 months.
+To give yourself a better chance of getting approved for financing, whether it’s a business line of credit, business credit card, or loan, it’s important to develop a strong credit application.
 Here are four things to consider when preparing your application:

 1. Credit purpose

 When you apply for credit, the financial institution will want to know how you plan to use the money you borrow.
-Whether it’s for equipment or inventory, you should have a clear understanding of why you need credit.
+Whether it’s for everyday purchases, equipment, payroll, or inventory, you should have a clear understanding of why you need credit.
 In addition, make sure your credit request is practical.
-If you ask for more money than your business can realistically repay, the lender may deny your loan request or make a counteroffer for a lower amount.
+If you ask for more money than your business can realistically repay, the lender may deny your loan request or counteroffer a lower amount.
+Before you apply for credit, you’ll want to determine whether your business is ready for credit.

 2. Credit history

-Before making a credit decision, the lender will pull reports to review your personal and business credit history to find out if you have a history of making timely payments to your creditors and how much debt you have.
-Recent credit inquiries and interest-only mortgages may also affect a lender’s credit decision.
-This information will help lenders determine whether you are a responsible borrower.
-If you have a weaker personal or business credit report, take steps to improve it.
-For example, you may want to accelerate paying down your existing credit or set up automatic payments to reduce your risk of late payments.
+Before making a credit decision, the lender will pull reports to review your personal and business credit history They check whether you have a history of making timely payments and how much debt you carry.
+Recent credit inquiries may also affect a lender’s credit decision.
+This information will help lenders make a decision about your application.
+New businesses may not have a business credit score at all because they don’t have a credit history yet.
+If you have a weaker personal or business credit report, take steps to improve it If you have a lower personal or business credit report, you may want to take steps to raise it before applying again.

 3. Company finances

 Your company’s cash flow also plays a key role in your ability to get approved for credit.
 Lenders will look at how much revenue your business generates to ensure you can repay any additional debt.
-A lender may also request collateral – that could come in many forms such as business equipment or real estate.
+Lenders may also request collateral, which could include business equipment or real estate.
 Make sure your company’s financial data is accurate before submitting your credit application.

 4. Application and accurate documentation

+Gather your financial documents and fill out the application.
 Your application should be complete and free of errors.
-Check to make sure the following information is accurate before you submit it:
+Check to make sure the following information is accurate prior to submission:

-• Date your business was established: Provide the date your company was originally established instead of the date the entity changed ownership or entity type.
+- Date your business was established: Provide the date your company was established, not the date ownership changed or the entity type was modified.

-• Business name and address: Make sure the business name and address you list on the application are represented on your articles of incorporation.
+- Business name and address: Make sure the business name and address you list on the application match your articles of incorporation.